 It’s the end of March in 2020.
 It’s been highly suggested that we keep up with social distancing and stay indoors.
 But what if we have that scratch to itch to get outdoors?
 Well here’s is my current reading list to help fill some gaps in your day.

 They are mostly my go-to guides, and fun outdoor novels to read and be inspired.
-The two books from Kerouac I’ve ready multiple times, and I just get lost in his words when he’s talking about the pacific North-West.
-Though the snacks they taking while hiking in Dharma Bums seem a bit dated, no freezer packs?, the time spent enjoying the natural beauty transcends.
+The two books from Kerouac I’ve read multiple times, and I just get lost in his words when he’s talking about the pacific North-West.
+Though the snacks they are taking while hiking in Dharma Bums seem a bit dated, no freezer packs?, the time spent enjoying the natural beauty transcends.

 I finally read A walk in the Woods by Bill Bryson.
 I laughed out loud multiple times for this one.
 I can’t believe I put it off for so long.
 I also just learned it was made into a movie with Robert Redford and Nick Nolte.
 Glad I read the book first to have a better understanding of the store before watching the film.